 If that is the case, great!

-Mio Universal Channels provide external federation for Slack, Microsoft Teams, and Cisco Webex Teams.
+Mio provides external federation for Slack, Microsoft Teams, and Cisco Webex.

 A little like our tool for connecting teams internally, you can federate your platform choice with the choice of your external contacts.

 If you need to message cross-platform to collaborate with external contacts like contractors, partners, or customers, install Mio here and start chatting to external contacts from the platform of your choice.